Configure email providers (Resend, SMTP, SendLayer), send programmatically via the Direct API, and test locally with Mailpit.

 },

-The playground app shows a practical pattern -- use Resend when the API key is available, fall back to SMTP otherwise:
+The playground app shows a useful pattern -- prefer Resend when its API key is set, fall back to SMTP otherwise:

 // nextly.config.ts